C & C 40-2 Centerboard – Desperado II

 600 Watts of solar – we don’t plug in – we run everything from solar, including our laptops, watermaker, television ect…

-202amp hour/ 2.6kw Lithium Ion battery with 200amp BMS controller and an MPPT controller for the solar, that you can monitor via an app on your phone, we have also recently installed a monitoring station at the chart table, 1 starter battery
+4 6volt batteries for the house with an MPPT controller for the solar, that you can monitor via an app on your phone, we have also recently installed a monitoring station at the chart table, 1 starter battery

 2500 Watt inverter – we backfeed all the 110volt plugs so they always work when we are cruising – we have a spare controller on board as well